コンテンツにスキップ

 Love Junks is an entertainment school for people with Down Syndrome.

-"I feel that people with Down Syndrome are exceptional at expressing their feelings directly," says Anna Makino, the group's founder.
+"I feel that people with Down Syndrome are excellent at expressing their feelings directly," says Anna Makino, the group's founder.
 In 2002, she was asked by the Japan Down Syndrome Association to teach dance to children with Down Syndrome.
-She was fascinated by their ability to attract people and their high level of sensitivity, and so she founded Lovejansk.
+She was captivated by their ability to attract people and their high level of sensitivity, and so she founded Love Jansuku.

-26 years ago when my child was born, people with Down's syndrome rarely appeared on TV.
-The activities of Love Junks, who appear on TV and at events all over the country, have not only encouraged parents raising children with Down's syndrome, but have also become a major presence in informing people who do not know about Down's syndrome about its hidden power.
-Anna, who teaches and choreographs professional dancers, has powerful words when she talks about the appeal of the dance of children with Down's syndrome.
+Twenty-six years ago, when my child was born, it was rare to see people with Down syndrome on television.
+Love Junks' activities, which include numerous appearances on television and at events around the country, have not only encouraged parents raising children with Down syndrome, but have also become a major presence in informing people who are unfamiliar with Down syndrome about its vibrant, hidden power.
+Anna, who trains and choreographs for professional dancers, has powerful words when she talks about the appeal of dancing by children with Down syndrome.

 "The sight of them enjoying dancing to the fullest touches people's hearts and reminds them of their roots."